LucasColas/lucascolas/README.md

 ## Hi there 👋

 I'm Lucas Colas.
-I am a French student in an engineering school (science and computer science).
+I am a French student in engineering school (science and computer science).

 ## Projects